Stipends for Villa Martinson 2018

-The Hasselblad Foundation is offering one stipend for natural scientists to spend time at Villa Martinson in Jonsered in May.
+The Hasselblad Foundation is offering two stipends 2018 for natural scientists to spend time at Villa Martinson in Jonsered in May.

 The purpose is to offer a stay for a limited period that can offer peace and quiet to enable concentration on a piece of writing.